Will I get more aid from the Office of Financial Aid if I study abroad?

 I am participating in a U-M Winter Term semester-long program.
 How is my financial aid applied and can I obtain an estimate?

 You should refer to your most recent Award Notice.
 Usually, the financial aid you receive for a Winter Term at U-M will be applicable.
 However, if your program has a significantly less cost than a semester at U-M, your aid could be reduced to reflect the less expensive program.
-Complete a Study Abroad Budget Worksheet and set up an appointment with Mike Ross if you have additional questions or concerns.
+Complete a Study Abroad Budget Worksheet and set up an appointment if you have additional questions or concerns.

 When can I obtain a study abroad advance to purchase airfare for my semester-long U-M Winter Term program?